Welcome

 A 5-year-old child is the only eyewitness to an alleged assault.
 The defence objects to the child giving evidence, arguing the child is too young.

-Answer: The court will assess the child's competence.
-If the child can understand questions and give intelligible answers, they are competent, regardless of age.
+The court will assess the child's competence.
+If the child can understand questions and give intelligible answers, they are competent.
+There is no statutory minimum age.
+If necessary, the court may use special measures—such as video link or the assistance of an intermediary—to ensure the child’s evidence is heard and understood.

 Worked Example 1.2